Mondegreen: In songs

 The national anthem of the United States is highly susceptible to the creation of mondegreens, two in the first line.
-Francis Scott Key's "Star-Spangled Banner" begins with the line "O say can you see, by the dawn's early light".
-This has been accidentally and deliberately misinterpreted as "José, can you see", another example of the Hobson-Jobson effect, countless times.
+Francis Scott Key's "The Star-Spangled Banner" begins with the line "O say can you see, by the dawn's early light".
+This has been misinterpreted (both accidentally and deliberately) as "José, can you see", another example of the Hobson-Jobson effect, countless times.
 The second half of the line has been misheard as well, as "by the donzerly light", or other variants.
 This has led to many people believing that "donzerly" is an actual word.